PDLT-University-of-York/test-split-site/docs/ultra/reuse-original-content.md

 Building content directly in Ultra is particularly recommended for:

-- Original pages with a single content item: it's likely quicker to copy/paste text than use the Copy Content tool.
+- **Original pages with a single content item**: it's likely quicker to copy/paste text than use the Copy Content tool.
 </br>
 ![Page with text in a single content item](images/reuse-content-original-single-item-page.png)
-- Original pages with multiple content items: each item would be copied as a separate Document which then needs restructuring (ie. copy/pasting) back into a single Document, so it's quicker to build directly.
+- **Original pages with multiple content items**: each item would be copied as a separate Document which then needs restructuring (ie. copy/pasting) back into a single Document, so it's quicker to build directly.
 </br>
 ![Page with the same content split across three content items](images/reuse-content-original-multiple-item-page.png)
-- [Learning Modules](https://vle-support.york.ac.uk/ultra/folder-learning-module/): the functionality is very different to in Original, so we recommend building in Ultra.
+- **Learning Modules**: the functionality is very different to in Original, so we recommend building the content in Ultra.
-- [Discussions](https://vle-support.york.ac.uk/ultra/discussions/): can copy strangely and are very easy to set up in Ultra, so generally quicker to create a new Discussion in the right location and copy/paste the thread starter text.
+- **Discussions**: can copy strangely and are very easy to set up in Ultra, so it's generally quicker to [create a new Discussion](https://vle-support.york.ac.uk/ultra/discussions/) in the right location and copy/paste the thread starter text.

-Building simple content only requires a few different tasks:
+The most useful tasks for building content are:

-- [create Documents](https://vle-support.york.ac.uk/ultra/documents/) to hold site content, or edit exising placeholder Documents in the template.
+- [creating Documents](https://vle-support.york.ac.uk/ultra/documents/) to hold site content, or edit exising placeholder Documents in the template.
-- [add text](https://vle-support.york.ac.uk/ultra/text/) by copy/pasting from Original.
+- [adding text](https://vle-support.york.ac.uk/ultra/text/) by copy/pasting from Original.
 Headings and formatting are preserved.
-- [upload files](https://vle-support.york.ac.uk/ultra/files/) from your computer (eg. lecture slides).
+- [uploading files](https://vle-support.york.ac.uk/ultra/files/) from your computer (eg. lecture slides).
 You can now choose where in the text the file appears, and most file formats will display directly in the Document instead of requiring download.
-- [upload images](https://vle-support.york.ac.uk/ultra/images/) from your computer.
+- [uploading images](https://vle-support.york.ac.uk/ultra/images/) from your computer.
 Make sure to add ALT text or mark as decorative.
-- [embed external items](https://vle-support.york.ac.uk/ultra/embedded-content/) (eg. Padlet, Xerte).
+- [embedding external items](https://vle-support.york.ac.uk/ultra/embedded-content/) (eg. Padlet, Xerte).
 Make sure to also include a direct link to open the item.

 ### Copy Content tool